 Figure 5.
-GCPs and CPs on XVIII century plan.
+GCPs and CPs on 18th century plan.

-Considering the type of historical plant, its state of conservation, the deformations that the support may have had over time, as well as the graphical and metrical accuracy of archive surveys, the Authors believe that the achieved results of the transformation was adequate for the subsequent work of integration and verification of the data obtained from the photogrammetric processing of the historical archive images.
+Considering this type of historical plan, its state of conservation and the deformations that the support may have had over time as well as the graphical and metrical accuracy of the archive surveys, the authors believe that the achieved results of the transformation were adequate for the subsequent work of integrating and verifying the data obtained from the photogrammetric processing of the archival images.

 3D points definition through historical images

-In this case, images have not been collected by means of digital cameras with known features: instead, analogue archive images have been used.
+In this case, the images had not been collected by digital cameras with known features; instead, analogue archival images were used.

-Processing of analogue photographs, mostly older ones, is more complex than digital ones, due to archive quality as well as digitization and technical equipment issues.
-Anyway, even bigger problems reside in material coming from different sources, with uncertain origin, low image quality, complete lack of information on the camera parameters and the presence of deformations on the original image [4].
+Processing analogue photographs, especially older ones, is more complex than processing digital ones due to the quality of the photographs as well as issues related to digitisation and technical equipment.
+However, it is even more difficult to process materials that were produced from different sources of uncertain origin and unknown parameters, especially if those images are of poor quality and include deformations [4].

-Use of archive images, lacking important requirements for correct photogrammetric processing, while failing to grant homogeneous geometric precision as well as the ability to generate complete 3-D models, allows nonetheless, in the case of Fortezza Vecchia, to reconstruct lost volumes.
-For this purpose, anyway, beyond strictly following geomatics survey guidelines, an in-depth historic-architectural investigation of the study object is required for full comprehension and better exploitation of any available source.
+When using archival images, much of the information that is needed for correct photogrammetric processing is lacking, so it is not possible to achieve homogeneous geometric precision or generate complete 3D models.
+Nevertheless, in the case of the Fortezza Vecchia, it was possible to reconstruct lost volumes.
+For this purpose, however, in addition to strictly following geomatics guidelines, an in-depth historic–architectural investigation of the study object was required to fully comprehend and better exploit the available images.

-While photogrammetric processing of these images did not allow for automated point cloud generation, it did however provide geometric reference for subsequent processing.
-Some points can be measured in separate images and subsequently calculated by ray intersection, using the results of the orientation by bundle adjustment.
+While the photogrammetric processing of these images did not allow for automated point cloud generation, it did provide geometric references for subsequent processing.
+Points can be measured in separate images and subsequently calculated by ray intersection using orientation parameters calculated by bundle adjustment.
 Although seemingly straightforward, this step in fact poses some practical issues.
-Due to differences in image scale, radiometric and geometric resolution, shooting position, lighting conditions etc., it is often quite difficult to detect the same point in two different images.
+Due to differences in image scale, radiometric and geometric resolution, shooting position, lighting conditions, etc., it is often quite difficult to detect the same point in two different images.
 Coordinate precision for the resulting points is related to the lower precision of pairs of image coordinates and the conditions of ray intersections [17].